jmc529/m3/README.md

 - Spotify

 ## Upcoming Features By Priority
-- Add support for Spotify
+- Add support for Soundcloud
 - Add support for Tidal
 - Add support for Last.FM
 - Shift CSS to something more modular